 - Be familiar with the use of prehabilitation and rehabilitation interventions in managing pre- and postoperative pain and improving patient outcomes. - Understand the complex relationship between pain and exercise behaviours, with perspectives on supporting adherence to physical activity in individuals experiencing chronic pain. - Appreciate the social factors and lived experiences that influence pain perception and management in the context of physical activity, sport, and exercise.

-1315h Break/Networking Time.
-Lunch is provided
+1315h Break/Networking Time Exhibitor Booths are open